 The following page explains the details of your bill.
-For customers who are in Stage 2 or higher of the Staged Mandatory Water Conservation and Rationing Plan, please click here to view a full sample of your bill.
 If you are interested in signing up for paperless billing via MyGSWater, please click here to enroll.

 Bill Key for Page 1 of 2

 1. Account Information.
 Customer name/address, service account number and bill date.

 2. Contact Information.
 Includes the local customer service office address, customer service center phone numbers and website.

 3. Account Summary.
 Provides the information on the total amount owed including previous balance, payments and total current charges.